david-macmahon/netboot_resoureces/README.md

    appropriately.
 This is to support the manual creation of netboot root filesystems for releases that are newer than the host OS's debootstrap program will natively support.
-For examples, Ubuntu 16.04 cannot `debootstrap` an Ubuntu 22.04 "jammy" root file system so it must be pre-created externally, e.g. by manually using `debootstrap` to create a new enonugh root filesystem that can `debootstrap` "jammy".
+For examples, Ubuntu 16.04 cannot `debootstrap` an Ubuntu 24.04 "noble" root file system so it must be pre-created externally, e.g. by manually using `debootstrap` to create a new enonugh root filesystem that can `debootstrap` "noble".

 2. Make the rootfs chroot-able